dbt-labs/redshift/README.md

 __Base Models__

 Each of these base models maps 1-to-1 with the underlying Redshift table.
+Some renaming has been performed to make the field names grokable.

 - pg_attribute
 - pg_class